Women in the Victorian era: London Lock Hospital and Lock Asylum

-Alternate Medical Discourses
+Alternate medical discourses

 Some scholars argue that Acton's medical doctrine and practice do not reflect the entirety of Victorian England's medical discourse.
 The work of doctors like Sir James Paget demonstrate that the landscape of medical discourses, especially involving sexuality, were far less restrictive and oppressive.
 Paget rejected oppressive and gendered beliefs about hysteria and believed that men were more likely to suffer from emotional fits and accused some medical professionals of fear-mongering to repress sexual agency.
 The work and ideas that Paget promoted were popular in medical journals like The Lancet and were not met with widespread outrage or disdain.

 Victorian morality and sexuality

 A woman was expected to have sex with only one man, her husband.
 However, it was acceptable for men to have multiple partners in their life; some husbands had lengthy extramarital affairs while their wives stayed in the marriage because divorce was not an option.
 If a woman had sexual contact with another man, she was seen as "ruined" or "fallen" and was considered to have violated the marriage.
 Victorian literature and art was full of examples of women paying dearly for straying from moral expectations.
 Adulteresses met tragic ends in novels, including Anna Karenina, Madame Bovary, and Tess of the d'Urbervilles.
 While some writers and artists showed sympathy towards women's subjugation to this double standard, some works were didactic and reinforced the cultural norm.

 Many people in the Victorian era were "factually uninformed and emotionally frigid about sexual matters".
 To discourage premarital sexual relations, the New Poor Law provided that "women bear financial responsibilities for out-of-wedlock pregnancies".
 In 1834 women were made legally and financially responsible for their illegitimate children.
 Sexual relations for women could not just be about desire and feelings: this was a luxury reserved for men; the consequences of sexual interactions for women took away the physical desires that women could possess.

 The Outcast by Richard Redgrave (1851).
 A patriarch forces his daughter and her illegitimate baby out of the family's home.
 Victorian women had few legal rights to protect them, including child support or secure employment.

 The Awakening Conscience by William Holman Hunt (1853), shows the moment when a "fallen" woman, living with a man out of wedlock, suddenly sees the error of her ways and resolves to redeem her virtue.

 "Past and Present, No. 1" by Augustus Egg (1858) contains symbols attesting to a wife's adultery, and her husband's discovery of her betrayal.

 Portsmouth Dockyard by James Tissot, 1877.
 This work is Tissot's revision to his earlier work, The Thames.
 According to the Tate gallery, it "shocked audiences when it was shown at the Royal Academy in 1876 because of the questionable sexual morals of its characters.
 This painting was exhibited as a corrective".